Aerospace Studies (Air Force ROTC)

 The Academic Program

 The 4-year program is divided into a 2-year basic and 2-year advanced course.
 The basic course is for students who enter ROTC in their freshman year.
 With approval, students may enter ROTC in their sophomore year and compress the basic course requirements.
 This traditional program offers a moderately paced course of military and academic training resulting in completion of ROTC and eligibility for a commission on graduation day.
 All basic courses are electives, and no obligations are incurred.
 The advanced course includes a 5-week summer camp between the junior and senior years held at Fort Knox, Kentucky.
 Pay for the ROTC stipend is $420 per month during the school year and approximately $1,000 plus free room and board for the 5 weeks at camp.
-To be eligible for the advanced course, a student must (a) be a U.S. citizen or U.S. national, (b) successfully complete the basic course or its equivalent, and (c) meet other statutory and regulatory requirements.
+To be eligible for the advanced course, a student must (a) be a U.S. citizen or U.S. national, (b) successfully complete the Basic Camp or its equivalent, and (c) meet other statutory and regulatory requirements.

 In addition to the courses summarized in the course descriptions, cadets will be required to meet professional military education requirements prior to graduation and commissioning.
 This requirement consists of one course in military history.